Columbia Amateur Radio Association

 Dues: Article V

-The necessity for, and the nature of association dues are to be recommended by the Executive Committee.
-Dues as recommended by the Executive Committee are to be approved by a simple majority of the club voting membership present.
-Dues will be paid to the Treasury.
+The necessity for, and the nature of Association dues are to be recommended by the Executive Committee.
+Dues as recommended by the Executive Committee are to be approved by a simple majority of the voting membership present, provided there is a quorum.
+Dues will be paid to the Treasurer.
+If a new member pays dues mid-year, the first year will be pro-rated through the beginning of the year.
+All dues will be paid before the end of the second Month of each year.

 Membership Assistance: Article VI

-The Association will provide, if funds are available, education opportunities for licensing class advancement.
+The Association may provide, if funds are available, educational opportunities for licensing class advancement at the discretion of the Executive Committee.

 Amendments: Article VII

-This constitution or the by laws may be amended by a two third voting membership, provided there is a quorum.
-Proposals for amendments shall be submitted in writing at a regular meeting and shall be voted upon at the next following meeting, provided all members have been notified in writing of the intent to amend the constitution and/or by-laws at said meeting.
-All amendments will be attached after the signature page on the Constitution.
+This Constitution or the By-laws may be amended by a two-third vote of the voting membership present, provided there is a quorum.
+Proposals for amendments shall be sent in writing at a regular meeting and shall be voted upon at the next regular meeting, provided all members have been notified of the intent to amend the Constitution and/or By-laws at said meeting.
+All amendments will be attached after the signature page of the Constitution.

 By-laws: Article VIII